lifsys/dbsys/README.md

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Support

+If you encounter any problems or have any questions, please [open an issue](https://github.com/lifsys/dbsys/issues) on our GitHub repository.